Skip to main content

 Volunteer cleanup events

 • Adopt-A-Creek (Year Round) – Valley Water established the Adopt-A-Creek (AAC) program in 1992 to encourage residents of Santa Clara County to take an active role in helping preserve the health and beauty of our local creeks.
-Currently, 75 program partners have adopted more than 60 miles of creeks and rivers within the county and removed approximately 7,931 pounds of litter from local waterways since July 1, 2025.
-This amount includes their contributions to the California Coastal Cleanup Day event on Saturday, September 20, 2025.
+Currently, 79 program partners have adopted more than 63 miles of creeks and rivers within the county and removed approximately 6,188 pounds of litter from local waterways since July 1, 2025.
 AAC partners receive a permit along with all necessary cleanup materials and pledge to hold a minimum of two creek cleanup days per year for their adopted creek area.
-To learn more about the program, please visit www.valleywater.org/adopt-a-creek.
+To learn more about the program, please visit valleywater.org/adopt-a-creek.

-• Great American Litter Pickup – The City of San José will host the next Great American Litter Pickup on Saturday, April 18, 2026.
+• Great American Litter Pickup – The City of San José will host the Great American Litter Pickup on Saturday, April 18, 2026.
 Valley Water will post the event registration on the cleanacreek.org website and encourage community members to participate in this exciting annual event.

 • Coastal Cleanup Day – Valley Water, in partnership with the California Coastal Commission and the Creek Connections Action Group, coordinated Coastal Cleanup Day in Santa Clara County on Saturday, September 20, 2025.
 Volunteers registered for organized cleanup sites throughout the county and received information on safety guidelines, recycling and hazardous waste disposal.
-This year, 1,911 volunteers removed 30,885 pounds of litter from 56 cleanup sites that covered 76 miles of waterways and natural spaces in Santa Clara County.
+This year, 1,911 volunteers removed 30,885 pounds of litter from 56 cleanup sites along 76 miles of waterways and natural spaces in Santa Clara County.
 The next California Coastal Cleanup Day will be Saturday, September 19, 2026.
-To learn more about Coastal Cleanup Day and to sign up for future cleanups, please visit www.cleanacreek.org.
+To learn more about Coastal Cleanup Day and to sign up for future cleanups, please visit cleanacreek.org.

 For more information: